pzanchuk/Amazing-Labyrinth/README.md

 ## Description

 _This website allows you to play The Amazing Labyrinth board game.
-It is made as a group project for the Intro Programming Course._
+It is made as a group project for the Intro Programming Course.
+To run the project: https://pzanchuk.github.io/Amazing-Labyrinth/._

 ## Specifications